ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 Public Keys (RPK) {{RFC7250}} and with Pre-Shared Keys (PSK)
 {{RFC4279}}.

+The ACE framework requires that client and server mutually authenticate each other before any application data is exchanged.
+DTLS enables mutual authentication if both client and server prove their ability to use certain keying material in the DTLS handshake.
+The authorization server assists in this process on the server side by incorporating keying material (or information about keying material) into the access token, which is considered a "proof of possession" token.

-The DTLS handshake requires the client and server to prove that they can use certain keying material.
-In the RPK mode, the client proves with the DTLS handshake that it can use the RPK bound to the token and the server shows that it can use a certain RPK.
-The access token must be presented to the resource server.
-For the RPK mode, the access token needs to be uploaded to the resource server before the handshake is initiated, as described in
+In the RPK mode, the client proves that it can use the RPK bound to the token and the server shows that it can use a certain RPK.

-Section 5.8.1 of the ACE framework {{I-D.ietf-ace-oauth-authz}}.
+The resource server needs access to the token in order to complete this exchange.
+For the RPK mode, the client must upload the access token to the resource server before initiating the handshake, as described in Section 5.8.1 of the ACE framework
+{{I-D.ietf-ace-oauth-authz}}.

 In the PSK mode, client and server show with the DTLS handshake that they can use the keying material that is bound to the access token.